Platanthera ciliaris: Biology and reproduction

 Platanthera ciliaris is an herbaceous perennial orchid that begins growing each spring from overwintering buds formed on one of its thick, fleshy roots the prior growing season.
 Throughout the growing season, the plant produces an upright stem that flowers in late summer, typically August.
-Each year, the developing bud produces new roots and tuberoids that will support the next year’s growth, making the species particularly sensitive to damage early in the season, when it cannot regenerate lost tissues until the following year.
+Each year, the developing bud produces new roots and tuberoids that will support the next year's growth.
+This makes the species particularly sensitive to damage early in the season, when it cannot regenerate lost tissues until the following year.

 Typically robust, these plants can grow to around 1 meter tall, with leaves concentrated basally and gradually reduced upward along the stem.
-The reproductive structures, expanded upon in the Floral Morphology & Pollination section, follow the typical orchid condition in which the stamens and stigmas are fused into a tightly packed column.
-The specific arrangment allows for precise pollen deposition onto visiting pollinators.
+The reproductive structures, expanded upon in the Floral morphology and pollination section, follow the typical orchid condition in which the stamens and stigmas are fused into a tightly packed column.
+The specific arrangement allows for precise pollen deposition onto visiting pollinators.

 The highly abundant seeds of Platanthera ciliaris are exceedingly small, allowing for easy dispersal by wind or water.
 However, successful germination of these seeds requires a unique condition.
 Because the seeds lack any stored nutrients, successful germination can only occur when they land in substrates containing the appropriate mycorrhizal fungi, which supply sufficient nutrients for early development.
 In fact, these fungal partners provide sufficient nutrients for seeds to survive underground for several years before emerging above the surface.

 A notable characteristic of Platanthera biology is the unique capacity for hybridization.
 Many species within the genus readily interbreed, and in some regions, hybrids outnumber the parental species.
 P. ciliaris was particularly noted to have common hybridization in nature with P. blephariglottis.
 Throughout populations across North American, hybridization between P. ciliaris and other platanthera species is site-dependent and often the result of shared pollinators.
 Population sites for P. ciliaris are seemingly weak reproductive barriers, and coexisting alongside plants of similar genomic composition introduces extensive capacity for hybridization.
 Floral morphology also plays an important role in the capacity for hybridization among Platanthera species.
 For example, P. ciliaris had more extensive hybridization with P. blephariglottis than P. cristata had with either of the two species because of the similarities within the morphology of the flower and the length of their spurs.

 Although P. ciliaris is self-compatible, natural self-fertilization is seemingly uncommon in nature.
 These plants predominantly rely on outcrossing, mediated by pollinators for population sustainability and increased genetic diversity in given regions.